Phecda: Properties

-Gamma Ursae Majoris is also an astrometric binary: the companion star regularly perturbs the Ae-type primary star, causing the primary to wobble around the barycenter.
+Phecda is also an astrometric binary: the companion star regularly perturbs the Ae-type primary star, causing the primary to wobble around the barycenter.
 From this, an orbital period of 20.5 years has been calculated.
 The secondary star is a K-type main-sequence star that is 0.79 times as massive as the Sun, and with a surface temperature of 4780 K.